graphcommerce-org/graphcommerce/packages/address-fields-nl/README.md

 # Address fields nl

-Implmentation of the Dutch address fields, add an autocomplete field for the street name and city.
+Implementation of the Dutch address fields, add an autocomplete field for the street name and city based of the customers postcode + street number + addition.

 When a dutch country is selected it will automatically switch the address fields to give a postcode + housenumber + addition field first and street + city